When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 mustard yellow poop

-Mustard yellow indicates the end of the meconium phase when your baby begins to digest breastmilk or formula.
+Mustard yellow signals the end of the meconium phase.
+It shows your baby is digesting breastmilk or formula properly.

 5. Bright Yellow